 Launch and orbit

-TESS is scheduled for launch from the Cape Canaveral Air Force Station aboard a SpaceX Falcon 9.
 The Falcon 9 is a 2 stage, liquid oxygen and kerosene fueled rocket.
 The first stage is reusable and has 9 Merlin 1D engines, the second stage has a single Merlin engine.
 The system is designed for safe and efficient transport of satellites, cargo, and eventually crew, to low-earth orbit.
 TESS is the first NASA Astrophysics satellite mission to be launched under a contract with SpaceX.
-The current launch window is no-earlier-than March 20, 2018 and not-later-than June 2018.

-TESS will observe from a unique elliptical high Earth orbit (HEO) that will provide an unobstructed view of its field to obtain continuous light curves and a more stable platform for precise photometry than the low Earth orbit.
-The launch will carry the observatory to parking orbit inclined by 28.5 degrees.
-The high Earth orbit is achieved through a series of propulsion system burns and a lunar flyby.
-Two burns raise the orbit apogee to 400,000 km, one at perigee of the first phasing orbit and another at perigee of the second phasing orbit.
-Another small adjustment is made before a lunar gravitational assist raises the ecliptic inclination to ~40 degrees.
-The final apogee and 13.7 day orbital period are achieved through a final period-adjustment maneuver after the lunar flyby.
-Final orbit is achieved around 60 days after launch and science operations begin shortly afterward.
+TESS observes from a unique elliptical high Earth orbit (HEO) that provides an unobstructed view of its field to obtain continuous light curves and a more stable platform for precise photometry than the low Earth orbit.
+The launch carried the observatory to parking orbit inclined by 28.5 degrees.
+The high Earth orbit was achieved through a series of propulsion system burns and a lunar flyby.
+Two burns raised the orbit apogee to 400,000 km, one at perigee of the first phasing orbit and another at perigee of the second phasing orbit.
+Another small adjustment was made before a lunar gravitational assist raised the ecliptic inclination to ~40 degrees.
+The final apogee and ~13.7 day orbital period were achieved through a final period-adjustment maneuver after the lunar flyby.
+Final orbit was achieved around 60 days after launch and regular science operations began July 25, 2018.

-At the TESS orbit perigee (17 Earth radii), science operations are interrupted for no more than 16 h to point TESS's antenna toward Earth, downlink data, and resume observing.
+At the TESS orbit perigee (varies between 12-20 Earth radii), science operations are interrupted for no more than 16 h to point TESS's antenna toward Earth, downlink data, and resume observing.
 This timeframe includes the nominal 4-h period for Ka-band science data downlink using NASA's Deep Space Network (DSN).
-Occasionally during this period, TESS will also use its hydrazine thrusters to unload angular momentum built up from solar photon pressure.
+TESS will also use its hydrazine thrusters to unload angular momentum built up from solar photon pressure at perigee and throughout the orbit.

 Field of view